rackerlabs/environment-discovery-utility/CONTRIBUTING.md

 # Contributing to Environment Discovery Utility (EDU)

-The following is a quick set of guidelines for contributing to EDU.
+The following is a set of guidelines for contributing to EDU.

 ## Github